Separation Techniques: Distillation and Chromatography

 Data Analysis

 Data from separation techniques is analyzed to identify and quantify the components in the mixture.
-This involves calculating retention times, peak areas, and using calibration curves.
+This involves calculating retention times (in chromatography), boiling points (in distillation), peak areas (in chromatography and sometimes distillation if using a detector), and using calibration curves to relate peak area or other measurement to concentration.

 Applications